UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Supply Charges Explained

 Your supply charge, sometimes listed as a generation charge, represents the actual cost of the electricity your household consumed over the billing cycle.
-This fee covers the fuel and power plants required to create the electricity before it ever hits the transmission lines.
+This fee covers the fuel and the power plants required to create the electricity long before it ever hits the transmission lines.

 Delivery and Transmission Fees

-Toward the bottom of your statement, you will likely spot a handful of smaller line items like state taxes, local municipal fees, and public purpose charges.
+In addition to base fees, you will see state taxes, local municipal fees, and public purpose charges.
 These are completely standard additions, so there is no need to worry when you see them.
 In fact, many public purpose surcharges directly fund local low-income assistance programs and community energy efficiency initiatives.
 Just keep an eye out for easily avoidable penalties, like late payment fees, which can quietly inflate your bill.

 What Is a Kilowatt-Hour (kWh)?